dhilst/dhilst.github.io/_posts/2026-09-26-The-Lock-That-Never-Asks-Anyone.md

 design collapses from "distributed systems problem" to "careful file handling".
 And the model checker tells you that the collapse is sound, instead of your gut.

+_In short: Small design + strong garantees.
+In this case I could fit the implementation in ~200 lines that I know are deadlock and data-corruption free.
+And this is a solved problem now, I can implement it in any language I want._

 Formal methods have a reputation for making things heavier.
 Here it made the code lighter.
 Forty-four states, one guard, zero consensus.